Mara-Li/Knitting-bot/README.md

 More over, you can configure the bot and disable event that you don't want to use.
 You can do that with the `/config` command.
 You can see the configuration with `/config show`

+### Info

+A simple embed with some information about the bot and the main developer.

 ### How it's work

 For some optimization purpose, the bot will first @role when a thread must be updated.
 After it will check if some users (that don't have role/allowed role) can see the thread and add them.